vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tkgm-to-tkgs-stateful-app-migration.md

 |Tanzu Kubernetes Release(for workload clusters)|v1.26.13|
 |VMware NSX|4.1.0.2|

 We have enabled the Supervisor cluster, created a Supervisor Namespace, and deployed a Tanzu workload cluster.
 The TKGs environment is backed with NSX-T Networking and Contour is deployed as a Tanzu package on the workload cluster to provide L7 Ingress functionality.
-For more information about installing Tanzu packages on the TKGS workload cluster, see [Prepare to install Tanzu Packages](https://docs.vmware.com/en/VMware-Tanzu-Packages/2024.2.1/tanzu-packages/prep.html).
+For more information about installing Tanzu packages on the TKGs workload cluster, see [Prepare to install Tanzu Packages](https://docs.vmware.com/en/VMware-Tanzu-Packages/2024.2.1/tanzu-packages/prep.html).

 ```bash
 # kubectl vsphere login --vsphere-username=administrator@vsphere.local --server=192.168.120.2 --tanzu-kubernetes-cluster-name tkgs-cluster-01 --insecure-skip-tls-verify